 None of us exist in a vacuum.
 This certainly goes for children as well.
 Transitions or problems in the child’s environment may have profound and negative effects which can manifest as decreased resistance to illness and infection, behavior disturbance, changes in appetite and sleep.
 Knowing what’s going on in a child’s life often provides us useful insight and helps us come up with ideas and solutions for parents.
 Our families appreciate this “holistic” approach; they know that we respect their individuality and humanity.

-We’re well into the school year and late fall weather.
-That means kids in confined spaces, close contact, sharing lots of germs, and breathing indoor air.
-We don’t want parents or kids to become germaphobes, but we would encourage kids to wash hands after using the bathroom, and before eating, to cough into the crook of the elbow, and to keep little fingers away from the nose.
+Colder weather means kids confined indoors at school hours at a time, close contact, sharing lots of germs, and dry, heated indoor air.
+We don’t want parents or kids to become germaphobes, but we would encourage kids to wash hands after using the bathroom, and before eating; to cough into the crook of the elbow, and to keep little fingers away from the nose.
 Separate hand and face towels at home, and not sharing food at lunchtime are good ideas.
 Older kids – especially in high school – often get stressed from pressure to get good grades, frequent tests, time doing extracurricular activities, social stresses, doing college applications, anxiety over their future, etc. Good time management, good diet and getting enough sleep will help prevent burnout and illnesses.

 If your child is in college this fall, and especially if (s)he will be living in a dorm, we recommend getting the meningococcal B (Bexsero) vaccine.
 This protects against bacteria which has caused a number of meningitis outbreaks on college campuses around the country.
 It’s a series of 2 injections a month apart.
 This is a deadly serious bug that can be prevented!

 Just a reminder to please try and call us before jumping in the car and going to the ER or urgent care with your child.
 Many such visits can be avoided if you call us for phone advice.
 “High” fever in toddlers (103-104) is rarely an emergency.
 Just treat the fever and call us for further guidance.
 You will probably avoid unnecessary blood tests, x-rays, and other procedures by doing this.